Middleton Rail Trails, MA

 • 3 & 4-star trails

-• 2.2 to 7.5 miles each way
+• 2 to 8 miles each way

-• Middleton to Danvers, MA | NE Massachusetts
+• Middleton to Danvers, MA | Northeast Region

 Trailspotting along the smooth Middleton Rail Trail.

 Middleton, Massachusetts has a rich history dating back to the 17th century.
 The town relied on agriculture for their livelihoods until the 19th century when railroad construction and the industrial age brought significant growth and development, marked by the establishment of shoe factories, textile mills and sawmills.
-Although the railroads were eventually replaced by motor cars and trucks, the cuttings and embankments of the former Boston and Maine Railroad alignment remain and have been developed by locals into a pedestrian and cycling corridor for all to enjoy.

 Middleton's recent rail trail extension might now boast 2.2 miles of continuous trail, but when we visited we found that they're selling themselves short.
 Rail trail riders of a more adventurous disposition can today ride a distance of 7.5 miles from North Andover's boundary all the way to the Danvers Rail Trail providing that they are comfortable with a couple of bone-shaking miles and a further mile of road biking.
 In this review we describe what's best for all types of rail trail user.

-Middleton Rail Trail 3★
+Dark green square Middleton Rail Trail

-Giving off distictly rural vibes even as the trail curves through the center of Middleton, views along the trail are mostly of woodland, occasional back yards and some expanses of wetlands and fields.
+Giving off distinctly rural vibes even as the trail curves through the center of Middleton, views along the trail are mostly of woodland, occasional back yards and some expanses of wetlands and fields.
 Crushed stone rather than asphalt is used for the trail's finished surface, the mileage is still easy going by foot, on bicycle or by stroller.

 Middleton Rail Trail forges a strikingly wide path straight through town from Essex Street in the northwest, all the way to the town border in the southwest.
 Since the trail continues beyond and into the town of Danvers, we've incorporated an extra 0.7 miles of Danvers trail into our measurements.